Crash of the Titans (Nintendo DS video game): Reception

-Crash of the Titans received "mixed or average" reviews according to aggregator Metacritic.
+Crash of the Titans received "mixed or average" reviews according to review aggregator Metacritic.
 Craig Harris of IGN proclaimed the game to be "a fantastic apology for Crash Boom Bang!" and postulated that Amaze Entertainment, in light of their inconsistent library, had dedicated their "A team" to the title.
-He praised the level design and the gameplay variety granted by the Titan mechanics and mini-games, but he regarded the hand-to-hand combat as stiff, elaborating that the attacks lacked a sensation of impact.
+He praised the level design and the gameplay variety granted by the Titan mechanics and mini-games.
 Zachary Miller of Nintendo World Report compared the combination of platforming and beat 'em up elements to God of War, and he was excited by the fast-paced and interesting gameplay, but felt that the environments and enemy types blended together.
 Frank Provo of GameSpot appreciated the varied gameplay and enjoyed the jacking mechanic as a fresh addition to the Crash formula, but he lamented the game's short length.
-Louis Bedigian of GameZone considered the basic gameplay to be comparable to the original PlayStation games, but said that the frequent enemy encounters caused the gameplay to become repetitive.
+Louis Bedigian of GameZone considered the basic gameplay to be comparable to the original PlayStation games.
 Tracy Erickson of Pocket Gamer felt that the jacking mechanic was the game's only innovative element, regarding it as an otherwise formulaic platformer.
 He added that this was exemplified by the Nina levels, which he described as contrived and insubstantially paced.
-Harris and Bedigian deemed the touchscreen controls to be unwieldy and an unnecessary afterthought due to the requirement of both hands at the D-pad and buttons, as well as the option to simply use the B button for Titan attacks.
-Miller also found the mechanic of drawing a path between islands for travel to be sometimes unresponsive.

 The graphics were commended for their colorful and detailed presentation, though Provo occasionally experienced warped textures and glitched character models.
 Harris admired Crash's new design, which he deemed "a little cooler and more appealing than his more 'Japanese-inspired' edits over the years".
 Harris and Bedigian observed that the graphics came close to replicating those of the original PlayStation trilogy.
 Though Harris was disappointed by a lack of dynamic camera control, he and Provo appreciated the presence of set camera routes, which prevented "wonky" angles.

-Reactions to the audio were lukewarm.
-While Harris considered the music decent, he was unenthused by the game's humor, and he and Miller criticized the inclusion of a laugh track, which they felt was unnecessary and inappropriately timed.
-Though Miller was fairly impressed by the spoken dialogue, he felt that it added nothing to the story, which he dismissed as poorly told.
-Bedigian was more derisive, lambasting the voice acting as childish and comparing it to Saturday morning cartoons.
-Erickson observed that the exaggerated audio lent the game appeal to children, adding that they "will no doubt also giggle at the sound of simulated bandicoot flatulence".
+The core combat was considered repetitive and unbalanced.
+Bedigian criticized the overemphasis on fighting, which he said overshadowed platforming and turned the game into a repetitive "button-masher".
+Harris noted that the combat lacked satisfying feedback, missing the sensation of impactful attacks.
+Bedigian described the enemy AI as simplistic, allowing players to exploit patterns for easy wins, though Miller felt that the stronger enemies later in the game were "cheap" and frustrating.

+The touchscreen mechanics, particularly for jacking enemies or triggering attacks, were criticized as awkward and poorly integrated.
+Critics noted that requiring players to remove hands from buttons disrupted gameplay, and the touchscreen actions (such as flicking Aku Aku) could have been mapped to buttons for simplicity.
+Miller also found the mechanic of drawing a path between islands for travel to be sometimes unresponsive.